Coarsening polyhedral complexes: Acknowledgments

 \section{Acknowledgments}

 The author gratefully acknowledges the contributions of several colleagues: Bernd Sturmfels made the author aware of the problem of generalizing \cite[Theorem~9]{ranktests} from the symmetric group to arbitrary finite Coxeter groups and contributed helpful comments.
 Ezra Miller suggested that the argument for Theorem~\ref{coarsen} should imply some local condition for convexity (see Theorem~\ref{Tietze lite}).
 Sergei Ivanov answered the author's question on \texttt{mathoverflow.net}, making the author aware of Tietze's convexity theorem and giving a reference.
-Isabella Novik, Igor Pak and Vic Reiner contributed helpful comments and references.
+Isabella Novik, Igor Pak, Vic Reiner, and an anonymous referee contributed helpful comments and references.
+In an earlier version of this paper, Theorems~\ref{coarsen} and~\ref{coarsen OM} were proved under the stronger hypothesis that $\C$ has convex support.
+The referee pointed out that the argument goes through, with only trivial modifications, for $\C$ pure, full-dimensional, and locally strongly connected.